hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 *********************************

 It is possible to set some user-specific properties and save them in your cluster profile.
 You can always adapt these and save the profile again, without performing the previous step again.
-All of these properties are available in the ``AdditionalProperties´´ property of your cluster profile.
+All of these properties are available in the ``AdditionalProperties`` property of your cluster profile.

 Before you will be able to adapt these properties, you first need to get a handle on the cluster: